ClydeNarciso/breast-cancer-detection-using-supervised-learning/README.md

-### Automated Breast Cancer Detection through Binary Classification Using K-Nearest Neighbors and Logistic Regression... and working on SVM!
+### Automated Breast Cancer Detection through Binary Classification using K-Nearest Neighbors and Logistic Regression... and working on SVM!

 In this project, several supervised learning algorithms will be used in order to classify a sample as cancerous or not.